correctomatic/correction-example-receiver/README.md

 # Getting Started with [Fastify-CLI](https://www.npmjs.com/package/fastify-cli)
 This project was bootstrapped with Fastify-CLI.

+/correction/log: logs the correction to the console /correction/file: logs the correction to a file

 ## Available Scripts

 In the project directory, you can run: